pavelm14/PyPhyloGenomics_ms/MS.md

 history [@chiu2006] and can be considered as homologous structures useful for comparative systematics.

+Gene duplication is a common phenomenon in animals and plants [@duarte2010] producing paralog genes with a degree of similarity depending on time of divergence since duplication.
+Paralog genes are problematic for phylogenetic inference and these are not normally useful [@sanderson2002].
+Duplicated genes or paralogs are known to cause error and artifacts if used in phylogenetic inference [@sanderson2002; @fares2005].

 * why single copy
 * why no introns
 * why separated by xxxx distance